mbirgi/allmusic/README.md

 # allmusic

-This project scrapes song data from AllMusic and creates a Spotify playlist with the scraped tracks.
+This project uses an html file saved from AllMusic containing the top songs for a genre and creates a Spotify playlist with the tracks.

 ## Features

-- Scrapes song data from AllMusic
+- Reads song data from an html file
 - Searches for tracks on Spotify
 - Creates a Spotify playlist and adds the tracks